 Get it right by hiring an expert for your heat pump installation

-Hiring a Program Registered Contractor is the smart choice
+Hiring a Home Performance Contractor Network member is the smart choice

 Pierre Dove works in the pool industry and knows the basics of heat pumps.
-But he leaned on a Program Registered Contractor, from the same firm he used for home renovations a few years earlier, to add a heat pump to his Port Coquitlam home.
+To add a heat pump to his Port Coquitlam home, selecting a Home Performance Contractor Network (HPCN) can help ensure his project can qualify for rebates.

 "The guys recommended a mini split model, with a bigger head in the living room and a smaller one in the bedroom," says Dove.
 "The comfort with the heat pump has been great.
 And our bills are down about $100 a month when you combine gas and electricity savings [from heating and cooling]."